-OVERVIEW: Former Goldman Sachs Partner Richard Atlas, his wife Lezlie, and family move their philanthropy through the Atlas Family Foundation, which primarily gives in the Southern California area, with a focus on early childhood intervention programming.
+OVERVIEW: The Atlas Family Foundation primarily makes grants in the Southern California area, with a focus on early childhood intervention programming.

 Lezlie Atlas plays a strong role in the family's giving.
-Armed with a degree from USC School of Education, Lezlie is a child development specialist.
+A USC School of Education graduate, Lezlie is a child development specialist.
 The Atlas Family Foundation invests in "human capital supporting community-based programs that place individuals on a trajectory to good health and success by serving the needs of young children and their families in Southern California."
 The foundation supports direct services, intervention and education programs for children prenatal to three and their families, and public policy/advocacy that create systemic change improving their lives.

 The foundation makes about sixteen grants a year, with grants averaging around $50,000.
-A snapshot of Los Angeles grantees includes:
+Past Los Angeles grantees include:

 Organizations seeking Atlas foundation funding must first be invited to submit an LOI.
 This begins with an initial meeting.
 For a full look at the grantmaking process, click here.